ros2/unique_identifier_msgs/QUALITY_DECLARATION.md

 ### License [3.iii]

-The license for `unique_identifier_msgs` is Apache 2.0, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the repository level [LICENSE](LICENSE) file.
+The license for `unique_identifier_msgs` is the BSD 3-Clause license, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the repository level [LICENSE](LICENSE) file.

 There are no source files that are currently copyrighted in this package so files are not checked for abbreviated license statements.